doodymartin/AtmProj/README.md

 -------------------------------------------
 Tests / Business requirement Validation
 -------------------------------------------
-ATM Engine Controller and Service layer methods have a high % coverage.
+The ATM Engine code base currently has a **92% JUnit test coverage**.

 -------------------------